The Local Economy Cookbook

 January 31, 2011

-First, the downturn will deprecate the unsustainable habits of City governments and Chambers of Commerce, which deplete local resources for the benefit of the privileged.
-Second, the "alternative" strategy, nurturing local small business and and othe local activity, can move to the fore -- cooperation emerges, neighborhoods are revived, etc.
+Second, the "alternative" strategy, nurturing local small business and other local activity, can move to the fore -- we produce for each other, we buy from each other, cooperation emerges, neighborhoods are revived, and everything improves.

 Today, we must push for that transition, and initiate community projects that provide immediate economic energy.
 Here are a few common approaches to getting things off the ground.